 In quantum field theory, the coordinates $\phi$ become operators that obey the standard quantum mechanical commutation relation with their associated generalized momenta.
-The wave functions that we have considered before can be viewed as single particle excitations that occur when the creation and annihilation operators of the field act on the vacuum.
+The commutation relations lead to creation and annihilation operators.
+The wave functions that we have considered before can be viewed as single particle excitations that occur when the creation operators of the field act on the vacuum.
 For the discussions here we do not need field theory.
 What is important to know is that field theory tells us that, given a Lagrangian, we can find a set of Feynman rules that can be used to draw diagrams and compute amplitudes.